jonhare/LloydsRegistryMachineLearningCourse/Monday/ml101-tutorial/tutorial.md

 * Train a classifier to that predicts what newsgroup a post belongs to
 * Use a grid search strategy to find a good configuration of both the feature extraction components and the classifier

+In the follow-up exercises you'll apply what you've learned to two different problems on different datasets.

 ## Prerequisites
 To use this tutorial you'll use the Python 3 language with the `scikit-learn` package to perform feature extraction, clustering and classification tasks. `scikit-learn` is an open-source package containing a number of simple and efficient tools for data mining and data analysis in the Python language.

 You'll need access to a computer with the following installed:

-- `Python` (> 3.5)
+- `Python` (> 3.6)
-- `NumPy` (>= 1.6.1)
+- `NumPy` (>= 1.13.3)
-- `SciPy` (>= 0.9)
+- `SciPy` (>= 0.19.1)
-- `scikit-learn` (>= 0.17.0)
+- `scikit-learn` (>= 0.19.1)

 The easiest way to install all of these together is with [Anaconda](https://www.continuum.io/downloads) (Windows, Mac & Linux installers available).

-Finally, you'll need the data set we'll be using and skeleton solutions to the exercises.
-If you've borrowed a laptop from us, then you can find these on the desktop in the `WAIS-ML101/sklearn-tutorial` folder.
-If you're using your own laptop, then you can copy this off the memory sticks we've provided, or you can clone it from GitHub using: `git clone https://github.com/jonhare/WAIS-ML101.git`
+Finally, you'll need the datasets we'll be using - you can download this from [https://github.com/jonhare/LloydsRegistryMachineLearningCourse/raw/master/Monday/ml101-tutorial/data.zip][https://github.com/jonhare/LloydsRegistryMachineLearningCourse/raw/master/Monday/ml101-tutorial/data.zip].

 ## A data set for experimentation